nicthib/FLIR-Multicam/readme.md

 4) The folder for image storage
 5) The prefix of the filename
 - The outputted .txt file also keeps record of frametimes, just in case you want to check for any dropped frames, frametime inconsistencies, or are capturing in a non-linear fashion.
+- This implementation uses the primary hardware trigger for all cameras, instead of a secondary trigger via the pull-up resistor configuration.
+This is unneccesary, since you can simply send the same hardware signal to all cameras, and they will activate simultaneously.
+This also simplifies the code, as all cameras operate with the same trigger settings.

 ## Conclusions